argoproj/argo-cd/docs/operator-manual/dynamic-cluster-distribution.md

 well-balanced, like round-robin, then the shards will be well-balanced.

 Previously, the shard count was set via the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
 Changing the environment variable forced a restart of all application controller pods.
-Now, the shard count is set via the `replicas` field, which does not require a restart of the application controller pods.
+Now, the shard count is set via the `replicas` field of the deployment, which does not require a restart of the application controller pods.

 ## Enabling Dynamic Distribution of Clusters